12000 Beach Boulevard

 It was a great performance and a great dinner.
 Everybody was happy.

 In the early days of the dinner theater they featured shows with well known stars to attract business.
 More than 100 big name stars have appeared here in various musicals and plays.

 Some of these stars include Barbara Eden, Betty Grable, Don Ameche, Joey Bishop, George Hamilton, Mickey Rooney, Martha Raye, Sally Struthers, Cesar Romero and many more.

 Alhambra Dinner Theater still features big name stars, but not as often as in the 1970s and 1980s.
-Television commercials pay these starts a lot more money than dinner theaters, and with a whole lot less work.
+Television commercials pay these stars a lot more money than dinner theaters, and with a whole lot less work.